rezarahem/jupiter-core/README.md

 ## Setup the VPS

 This guide assumes you are using the root user.
-If setting up the VPS with a non-root user, you should grant the appropriate permissions to that user.
+Provided you are using a non-root user, you should grant the appropriate permissions to that user.

 ### Prerequisites